intershop/intershop-pwa/docs/guides/customizations.md

 This command clones only the `master` branch from the GitHub repository of the Intershop PWA with the remote name `intershop` (not `origin` that will be needed later on for the projects own remote Git repository) into a folder `project-pwa` (instead of `intershop-pwa`).

-Based on this initial version of the Intershop PWA (the latest release) any project customizations can be started.
+Based on this initial version of the Intershop PWA (the latest release), any project customizations can be started.

 ## Start Customization